ldn-softdev/jtm/README.md

  -r             force printing json in a raw format
  -s             enforce quoted solidus behavior
- -t             do not retry parsing upon facing a closing tag w/o pair -e extra       label used for extra text in tags (i.e. non-attributes) [default: ~extra] -v value       label used for tag values [default: ~value]
+ -t             do not retry parsing upon facing a closing tag w/o pair -e label       label used for extra text in tags (i.e. non-attributes) [default: ~extra] -v label       label used for tag values [default: ~value]

 standalone arguments:
   html_src      file to read html from [default: <stdin>]